WebOrigami/docs/src/content/framework/tutorial.md

 You have been viewing your About Us site using the small Graph Origami server which is running in the background.
 But since this particular site is fundamentally static in nature, Glitch can automatically render all the pages and other necessary resources as static files.
 This lets Glitch serve the site faster and more cheaply — static sites on Glitch are free.

-Glitch will build the static files automatically, but if you can manually trigger the build process to see it in action.
+Glitch will build the static files automatically, but you can manually trigger the build process to see it in action.

 <span class="tutorialStep"></span> Click the **Terminal** button in the toolbar at the bottom of the Glitch window.